 - What hybrid work is

 Hybrid work is a flexible work model where employees divide their time between working remotely and working from the office.
-This allows organizations to balance flexibility and productivity while adapting to changing employee expectations in a modern hybrid workplace.
+It helps organizations balance flexibility, productivity, and changing employee expectations.

 In a well-designed hybrid workplace: